Missed Connecting Flights.

 Some journeys need more than a single flight to reach their final destination.
 Unfortunately, air travel doesn’t always run smoothly and a disruption to part of the trip can create a knock-on effect.
-The EU law EC 261, however, states that if you are a passenger who missed their connecting flight, you may be entitled to claim up to €600 in compensation.
+EU Regulation 261 and UK equivalent, however, state that if you are a passenger who missed their connecting flight, you may be entitled to claim up to €600 in compensation.

 At Flight Patrol, it’s our opinion that if you’ve endured the misfortune of missing a connecting flight, you should be compensated.
 It’s our aim to make sure every airline passenger who misses a connecting flight is aware of their rights and what they deserve in terms of compensation.
 To make matters easier, our team of professionals will expedite your claim for compensation, handling all contact with the airline companies and making your reimbursement as speedy and stress-free as possible.